alexandrahotti/Solutions-to-A-Students-Guide-to-Bayesian-Statistics-by-Ben-Lambert/README.md

 Each chapter of the book has its corresponding folder in this repository.
 These solutions consist of Python code as well as pdfs.

-Let me know if you have any questions or would like to discuss a certain solution or assignment!
+Let me know (by posting an issue or via email: hotti@kth.se) if you have any questions or would like to discuss a certain solution or assignment!